-Many districts struggle to capture and keep parent email addresses and other critical contact information up-to-date.
-With summer fast approaching, now’s the time to think about how you can best capture this information when back to school quickly comes around.
-We’ve interviewed 25 school districts who have a higher than 1:1 student to parent email address ratio for their district in order to learn which tools and processes they use to gather and maintain this critical parent contact information.
+Many districts struggle to capture and keep parent contact information up-to-date.
+With summer fast approaching, now’s the time to consider how you can capture this information when back to school comes around.
+We interviewed 25 school districts who have a higher than 1:1 student to parent email address ratio for their district in order to learn which tools and processes they use to gather and maintain this critical information.

 Implement Online Registration